 Below we’ve pulled them all together into one perfect playlist.

 The Beach Boys frontman didn’t hesitate when answering this question and out of left-field, he stated 1977 effort The Beach Boys Love You with unnerving certainty.

-Considering the band has Pet Sounds in their back catalogue, it was a surprising pick with Wilson avoiding the obvious answer which you would have suspected him to name.
+Considering the band has the seminal record, Pet Sounds in their back catalogue, it was a surprising pick with Wilson avoiding the obvious answer you would have suspected of naming.